 The resulting snap can be installed locally.
 This requires the --dangerous

 flag because the snap is not signed by the Snap Store.
-The --devmode
+If we’d built the snap with devmode confinement, we’d also have to add the --devmode

 You can then try it out: